Psychedelic and Hallucinogen Addiction: Symptoms, Causes, Effects and Treatment

-Psychedelic Addiction: Symptoms, Types, And Effects
+Psychedelic Addiction Symptoms, Causes, And Effects

 Psychedelics are powerful drugs that alter perception, mood, and multiple cognitive processes and sometimes cause hallucinations.
 The formal name for psychedelics is serotonergic hallucinogens and they have powerful psychoactive properties.
 Psychedelic addiction is a less common form of addiction compared to other substances but even without full physical addiction or dependence, using psychedelics frequently can result in adverse results and also mental dependence.